 CAUTION REGARDING FORWARD-LOOKING STATEMENTS

-The statements relating to BCE’s financial guidance (including revenue, adjusted EBITDA, capital intensity, adjusted EPS and free cash flow) and BCE’s 2024 annualized common share dividend, which are contained on this Webpage, are forward-looking statements.
+The statements relating to BCE’s 2025 guidance (including revenue, adjusted EBITDA, capital intensity, adjusted EPS, free cash flow and annualized common dividend per share), which are contained on this Webpage, are forward-looking statements.
 All such forward-looking statements are made pursuant to the ‘safe harbour’ provisions of applicable Canadian securities laws and of the United States Private Securities Litigation Reform Act of 1995.

 Material Assumptions